mactrem/com-tiles/README.md

 This repo contains the following components:
 - Specification
 - Generator:
-  - convert tiles stored in a MBTiles database to a COM Tiles file
+  - Convert tiles stored in a MBTiles database to a COM Tiles archive
   - The generated COM Tiles can be deployed to an cloud object storage like Azure Blob Storage or AWS S3
 - Server:
   - Proxy for providing COM Tiles via the XYZ tiling scheme to (map) clients